top of page

 Law Enforcement

-On the first of the new year our law enforcement changed from St. Paul Park PD to Washington County Sheriff’s Office.
-The Sheriff’s Office prepared for the change by adding a total of five new deputies.
-They have also re-arranged their patrol zones to be more efficient.
+Our law enforcement agency is the Washington County Sheriff’s Office.
 We are reminded that the best number to call is 911; 911 is not just for emergencies anymore.
 If you have used the non-emergency number in the past, it will get you to the same dispatcher that dialing 911 puts you in contact with.
-Click here for the February Sheriff's Newsletter
+Click here for the current Sheriff's Newsletter.

 Animal Control

-We are now using Companion Animal Control.
-They provide animal control services for many communities on this side of town including Newport, Oakdale, Afton, Lakeland, Hudson, Maplewood, etc. To reach them call 715-220-1332 or access their website here.
-If you have found a stray, first call the non-emergency Sheriff's number, 651-439-9381, to report the animal found; maybe the owner has reported it as lost.
-Than call Companion Animal Control.
+Companion Animal Control provides animal control services for many communities on this side of town including Newport, Oakdale, Afton, Lakeland, Hudson, Maplewood, etc. To reach them call 715-220-1332 or access their website here.
+If you have found a stray, first call the Sheriff's Office at 911 to report the animal found; maybe the owner has reported it as lost.

 Building Inspections and Code Enforcement

-The Township now uses MNSPECT for code enforcement and building inspections.
+The Township uses MNSPECT for code enforcement and building inspections.
 Building Permit applications still need to come through the town clerk.
+You can find the permit applications in Documents & Forms on the Town website.

 Understanding Property Values